 - When reps are only focused on one thing (quota is the easiest thing), it’s hard to get them to see the value in driving up calls, meeting sets, etc. Determine which short-term and long-term activities lead to success, set up scorecards, and watch reps adjust to correct behaviors.

 A Scorecard consists of two sections: short-term Activities (leading indicators) and long-term Objectives (results).
 While customizable, we recommend measuring Activities daily and Objectives monthly.

-Each section consists of Metrics, benchmarks, and weights.
+Each section consists of Metrics, targets, and weights.

 A Scorecard generates two employee super-scores: Activity Score and Objective Score.
-These measure an employee's weighted attainment of metric benchmarks.
+These measure an employee's weighted attainment of metric targets.
 Similar to grade-school, these scores are measured on a 0-100+ scale.